-GOP leader McConnell hospitalized after fall, spokesman says
+Senate GOP leader Mitch McConnell hospitalized after fall

-WASHINGTON (AP) — Senate Republican leader Mitch McConnell tripped and fell Wednesday at a hotel and was hospitalized, a spokesman for the senator said.
+WASHINGTON (AP) — Senate Republican leader Mitch McConnell has been hospitalized after tripping at a local hotel on Wednesday evening, a spokesman for the senator said.

-McConnell, 81, was attending a private dinner at a local hotel when he tripped.
+The Kentucky senator, 81, was attending a private dinner in Washington when he tripped.
 He was admitted to a hospital for treatment, spokesman Doug Andres said.

+McConnell’s office did not provide additional detail on his condition or how long he may be absent from the Senate.

-In 2019, the GOP leader, a survivor of childhood polio, tripped and fell at his home in Kentucky, suffering a shoulder fracture.
+In 2019, the GOP leader tripped and fell at his home in Kentucky, suffering a shoulder fracture.
 At the time, he underwent surgery to repair the fracture in his shoulder.
 The Senate had just started a summer recess and he worked from home for some weeks as he recovered.

 The taciturn McConnell is often reluctant to discuss his private life.
 But at the start of the COVID-19 crisis he opened up about his early childhood experience fighting polio.
 He described how his mother insisted that he stay off his feet as a toddler and worked with him through a determined physical therapy regime.
 He has acknowledged some difficulty in adulthood climbing stairs.